Intro

 Each cell has two touch targets: the “Delete” button, and outside the delete button.
 Users can directly delete one item by tapping the “Delete” button.
 Users can view the file by tapping outside the “Delete” button.
 The preview of the file is not handled inside the SAP Fiori app.
 It is handled by the Android system.
 Apps that support this file type would be launched to view the file.

-Delete attachment from the list
+Deleting an attachment from the list

-Delete attachment from the list
+Deleting an attachment from the list

 When users have finished adding files and save the changes, the attachment section or the whole page switches to view mode.
-In general, there is a “Save” button for all objects in the edit/create work flow.
-In cases where the object is editable by default and changes are auto-saved, the attachment component stays in editing mode all the time.
+In general, there is a “Save” button for all objects in the edit/create workflow.
+In cases where the object is editable by default and changes are autosaved, the attachment component stays in editing mode all the time.

 Based on the floorplan used in the app, the attachment list expands full-width within the content area.